-Inflation Targeting in UK
+Inflation Target in the UK

-Since 1997, the UK has been a good example of Inflation Targeting.
+Since 1997, the UK has been a good example of inflation targeting.

 The government set the inflation target of CPI 2% +/-1.
 This means the bank is committed to keeping inflation within the range of 1-3%.